-5. Honorarium to tailoring teachers/maintenance of sewing machine/ purchase of raw material for sewing machine.- There are 2048 tailoring centres are functional in the State.
+5. Honorarium to tailoring teachers/maintenance of sewing machine/ purchase of raw material for sewing machine.- There are 1860 tailoring centres are functional in the State.
 Each training centre is being provided with one tailoring teacher.
 The honorarium of Rs.
-2600/- per month is being paid to them w.e.f.
-01.04.2017 as per the decision of the Government.
-Besides this, assistance is also being provided for the purchase of raw material such as thread and clothes etc. and maintenance of sewing machine for each Panchayat/tailoring centre.
+6800/- per month is being paid to them w.e.f.
+01.04.2020 as per the decision of the Government.
+Besides this, assistance is also being provided for the purchase of raw material such as thread and clothes etc. And maintenance of sewing machine for each Panchayat/ tailoring centre.

-6. Honorarium to Panchayat Sahayak/Takniki Sahayak/JEs/AEs/Chowkidars.-The monthly honorarium/remuneration and emoluments of the employees of PRIs are as per description given below:-
+6. Honorarium to Panchayat Sahayak/Takniki Sahayak/Jes/Aes/ Chowkidars.- The monthly honorarium/remuneration and emoluments of the employees of PRIs are as per description given below:-

-Sr. Category of Contract/ Revised rates of honorarium No. employees Regular /remuneration/pay scale (Per Month) 1.
-Panchayat Sahayak Contract Rs.
-7000/- 2.
+Sr. Category of Contract/ Revised rates of honorarium No. employees Regular /remuneration/pay scale (Per Month) 2.
 Panchayat Secretary Contract Rs.
-7810/-

-3. Junior Accountant Contract Rs.
-7810/-
+10660/- 3.
+Junior Accountant Regular Rs.
+10300-34800+3200 G.P.
 4. Junior Engineer Contract Rs.
-14,100/-

-5. Junior Stenographer Contract Rs.
-8, 10/-
+14,100/- 5.
+Junior Stenographer Regular Rs.
+10300-34800+3600 G.P.
 6 Asstt.
-Engineer Contract Rs.
-21,000/-
+Engineer Regular Rs.
+15600-39100+5400 G.P.
 7. Junior Engineer Regular 10300-34800+3800 (initial start 14,590/-)

-- 7. Construction of PRIs/Office Buildings and S/R of Panchayat Ghars.-Two Zila Parishads namely Distt.
+7. Construction of PRIs/Office Buildings and S/R of Panchayat Ghars.-Two Zila Parishads namely Distt.
 Kinnaur and Lahaul-Spiti which came into being for the first time during the year 1996.
 Apart from this, there are 7 Panchayat Samities and 151-Gram Panchayats in tribal areas.
 These PRIs/Office do not have the proper office accommodation and some of the PRIs have not any accommodation for the office at all.
-There are many Gram Panchayats which have been newly constituted and having no Panchayat Ghars and there are also some Panchayat Ghars which are in dilapidated condition and are to be dismantled and new Panchayat Ghar needs to be constructed. - 8.
-Expenditure on unopposed Panchayats.-During the general elections of PRIs, the govt. has decided to give incentive grant in four equal installments to each gram panchayat which turns un-opposed in the Pradesh. - 9.
-Rashtriya Gram Swaraj Yojna (RGSY):- This scheme is to assist State for training and capacity building of elected representatives of Panchayati Raj Institutions so that they can effectively perform the functions devolved and the schemes entrusted to them.
+There are many Gram Panchayats which have been newly constituted and having no Panchayat Ghars and there are also some Panchayat Ghars which are in dilapidated condition and are to be dismantled and new Panchayat Ghar needs to be constructed.

+8. Rashtriya Gram Swaraj Yojna (RGSY):- This scheme is to assist State for training and capacity building of elected representatives of Panchayati Raj Institutions so that they can effectively perform the functions devolved and the schemes entrusted to them.
 The scheme is demand driven in nature and the funding pattern of the scheme has been 80:20 ratio of Central Government and State Government.